relogamimano/haystack-store/README.md

 ● Work with libraries, e.g., libvips for image compression ● Get feedback with unit tests
 ● Work with debugging tools (<-- this is key)

+# Requirements
+## Packages
+Install libssl-dev with the following command :
+"""
+sudo apt install libssl-dev libssl-doc
+"""

+To compile it, you need to add the ssl can crypto libraries.
+This is done by adding the -lssl and -lcrypto flags; e.g.:
+'''
+gcc -std=c99 -o sha sha.c -lssl -lcrypto
+'''

+You will need the libjson library, which allows to parse and write data in JSON format.

+If your on your own machine and haven't already done it, start by installing the libjson library:

+    sudo apt install libjson-c-dev